safenetforum-community/chunk_checker/README.md

 # chunk_checker
-Wee script to see if metrics is honestly reporting actual no of records stored
+Wee script to see if metrics is honestly reporting the actual no of records stored

 Install to $HOME/.local/bin
 chmod +x  chunk_checker.sh